About

 Is the team a team, or just a club?

-We are teams.
-We compete at high intensity competitions that are every bit as noisy, competitive, and fun as traditional sports team competitions.
+All teams in Royal Oak Robotics are actual teams.
+We compete at high-intensity competitions that are every bit as noisy, competitive, and fun as traditional sports team competitions.
 This is an important consideration when deciding to join, as your teammates will be relying on you to fulfill the commitments you make to group success!

 Is the team sponsored by ROPS?